HanielB/2020.1-lp/index.md

 1. Getting acquainted with functional programming.
 1. Learning to write simple programs in SML.

-# Module 1: Syntax and semantics of programming languages
+# Topic 1: Syntax and semantics of programming languages

 PL concepts such as types and polymorphism, higher-order functions, scope and binders, as well as formal notions of syntax and semantics.

-# Module 2: General concepts
+# Topic 2: General concepts

 An introduction to general programming language concepts, viewed from the point of view of the imperative, functional and object-oriented paradigms.

-# Module 3: Logic programming
+# Topic 3: Logic programming

 An introduction to logic programming and the Prolog programming language.